UBC-STAT/stat-301/docs/code-of-conduct-page.md

 If someone violates the Code of Conduct during a STAT 301 event or in an online space outside of organised events, we ask that you report it to the instructor (ideally!).
-But in case you want to report a STAT 301 code of conduct violation to a third party that will not be seen by your course instructor, an alternative contact person is [Prof. Rodolfo Lourenzutti](mailto:lourenzutti@stat.ubc.ca), Assistant Professor of Teaching in the Department of STatistics at UBC.
+But in case you want to report a STAT 301 code of conduct violation to a third party that will not be seen by your course instructor, an alternative contact person is [Prof. Rodolfo Lourenzutti](mailto:lourenzutti@stat.ubc.ca), Assistant Professor of Teaching in the Department of Statistics at UBC.

 ### Attribution